 OCI comprises of items of income and expenses that are not recognized in profit or loss for the year in accordance with PFRS.
-The OCI of the Company represents cumulative unrealized gain on fair value changes on financial assets at FVOCI and cumulative remeasurement loss on retirement liability.
+The OCI of the Company represents cumulative changes in fair value of financial assets at FVOCI and cumulative remeasurement loss on retirement liability.